-Our activities will include continuing support for our communities and stakeholders in mitigating the social and economic impacts of the Covid-19 pandemic.
-Our new office development will support community wellbeing, having facilities to meet local needs.
+Our activities will include continuing support for our communities and stakeholders in mitigating the social and economic impacts of the Cost-of-Living Crisis.
 We will continue to strengthen collaboration with East Ayrshire Council and the East Ayrshire Health and Social Care Partnership to address housing, health, and social care integration, pursuing opportunities to develop new properties.
-Over the next five years, we will invest approximately £6.7 million to improve the quality of our homes.
+Over the next five years, we will invest approximately £9 million to improve the quality of our homes.